jeffhuang4704/scanner-cache-test/README.md

 1️⃣ [35% Faster Than The Filesystem](https://www.sqlite.org/fasterthanfs.html)

+> SQLite reads and writes small blobs (for example, thumbnail images) 35% faster¹ than the same blobs can be read from or written to individual files on disk using fread() or fwrite().
+Furthermore, a single SQLite database holding 10-kilobyte blobs uses about 20% less disk space than storing the blobs in individual files.

 > in 1.2.
 Related Studies, A [2022 study, Basic benchmarks for SQLite vs file system (btrfs on a 2020 Dell XPS SSD).](https://github.com/chrisdavies/dbench) found that SQLite is roughly twice as fast at real-world workloads compared to Btrfs and Ext4 on Linux.

 2️⃣ [Appropriate Uses For SQLite](https://www.sqlite.org/whentouse.html)